markboatman/django_blog_cory/README.md

 ```

 ## This app needs to be executed in a python virtual enviroment
-- Activate the python virtual enviroment from the VENV top level directory
+- Activate the python virtual enviroment from the viritual environments top level directory.
   - '$>. ./bin/activate'

 ## Start the app
 - Do a standard django startup
   - '$>python manage.py runserver'
 - Optionally you can run the start up script described above

+## See the document RUN-APP-LOCALLY.md for more information